Expert in thermal sensor development, industrialization, production and sales.

 Taking benefit of Long Wave Infra-Red bandwidth (LWIR) in which all object radiates energy depending only on its structure and temperature, the HELIAUS project aims to deliver breakthrough perception systems.
 HELIAUS will develop smart thermal perception systems that will detect Long Wave Infra-Red light both for in-cabin passengers monitoring and for the car surrounding.
 HELIAUS will improve object classification of the automotive sensor suite in all light conditions, provide redundancy and thus extend vehicle autonomy towards level 3 and beyond, operating 24/7.

 This project has received funding from the ECSEL Joint Undertaking (JU) under grant agreement No 826131.
 The JU receives support from the European Union’s Horizon 2020 research and innovation programme and France, Germany, Ireland, Italy.
+Completed by local funding from the French region Auvergne Rhône Alpes.

 To develop cutting-edge and cost effective technologies leading to low cost, high performance LWIR module.